 Step 2: Click on the “Music” tab.
 Select the music you want to transfer.
 You can pick individual files or select them all.

 Step 3: Click “Export,” then “Export to PC.”

 Step 4: You will now be able to browse for a destination.
-Pick the flash drive as your destination, then click “OK.”
+Pick the flash drive as your destination, then click “Select Folder.”
 The transfer will then begin.